cloudera/navigator-sdk/tools/navopt_anoymizer/README.md

 Navigator Optimizer Anonymizer
 ========
 --------------------------------------------------------
-IMPORTANT: This is a BETA version of the Anonymizer tool, which is still undergoing testing before its official release.
-Data redaction is not 100% so do not use Anonymizer in production settings or on production data.
+IMPORTANT: Anonymizer is in BETA testing before its official release.
+Its data redaction or masking is not guaranteed to be effective and at times it might not mask or redact sensitive information.
+Do not use Anonymizer in production settings or on production data.
 Currently, Anonymizer is offered for testing purposes only.
 ---------------------------------------
 Anonymizer is a command-line tool designed to be used in conjunction with [Cloudera Navigator Optimizer] (http://www.cloudera.com/products/cloudera-navigator-optimizer.html), which is a service you can use to profile and analyze the query text in SQL workloads.
 Use Anonymizer to protect sensitive information in the SQL workloads you analyze by using AES-128 encryption.
 Run Anonymizer on SQL files (.csv or semicolon-separated .sql files) to: